bbalganjjm/natural_js/docs/implementation/m1-contract.md

 | Validator | `required`, `alphabet`, `integer`, `korean`, `number`, `decimal`, `phone`, `email`, `url`, `zipcode`, `rrn`, `ssn`, `frn`, `frn_rrn`, `kbrn`, `kcn`, `date`, `time`, `accept`, `notAccept`, `match`, `notMatch`, `acceptFileExt`, `notAcceptFileExt`, `equalTo`, `maxlength`, `minlength`, `rangelength`, `maxbyte`, `minbyte`, `rangebyte`, `maxvalue`, `minvalue`, `rangevalue`, `regexp` |
 | Combined validator names | `alphabet+integer`, `integer+korean`, `alphabet+korean`, `alphabet+integer+korean`, `integer+dash`, `integer+commas` |

 Name lookup stays case-insensitive, including combined-name normalization.
+Each combined validator accepts both the listed `+` spelling and its 1.x underscore spelling, such as `integer+dash` and `integer_dash`.
 The 1.x camel-case `equalTo` lookup bug is corrected rather than treated as a reason to remove that rule.
 In 2.0 its argument is a `data-field` path resolved within the same Form or row, not a document-wide CSS selector; the migration guide records this argument change.
 See [formatter](../../v1/docs/data/formatter.md) and [validator](../../v1/docs/data/validator.md) for 1.x arguments and known bugs. `RuleSet` adds user rules and message overrides per component or shared page object without a mutable global registry.
 Its `locale` selects the built-in message language; M5 specifies exact fallback and available locales.
 A user rule with a built-in name intentionally overrides that rule for that component.
 Unknown names or malformed arguments raise a `FrameworkError` naming the field and rule.
 Business-specific new rules live in the application.

 `bindGrid(root, { rows, rules?, onSelect? })` and the later List component use the same field/rule runner as Form.
 Grid selection carries a `RowSnapshot<T>` and the originating event (or `null` for programmatic changes), never an array index. `grid.validate()` checks all retained invalid drafts, including filtered-out rows; `grid.validate(id)` checks that row's draft or stored fields and child Selects even when filtered out.
+An explicit Grid `validate(id?)` likewise commits retained Select drafts that became valid after another change, then reports remaining issues.
 Comparators and predicates are application functions, not a public data-utility catalog.

 ```ts
 interface GridHandle<T extends object> {